Jobs (film): Plot

-The film opens in 2001 with a middle-aged Steve Jobs (Ashton Kutcher) introducing the iPod at an Apple Town Hall meeting.

-The story flashes back to Reed College in 1974.
-The high tuition forces Jobs to drop out, but Dean Jack Dudman (James Woods) allows him to sit in on classes.
+In Reed College, in 1974, the high tuition costs force Steve Jobs to drop out, but Dean Jack Dudman allows him to sit in on classes.
 Jobs is particularly interested in a calligraphy course.
-Jobs meets up with his friend Daniel Kottke (Lukas Haas), who is excited to see Jobs with a copy of Be Here Now by Baba Ram Dass.
-Influenced by this book and their experiences with LSD, Jobs and Kottke spend time in India.
-His philosophical ideas also lead Jobs to the decision not to wear any footwear.
+Influenced by Baba Ram Dass's book Be Here Now and their experiences with LSD, Jobs and his friend Daniel Kottke spend time in India.
+His philosophical ideas lead Jobs to the decision not to wear any footwear.

-Two years later, Jobs is back in Los Altos, California, living with his adoptive parents Paul (John Getz) and Clara (Lesley Ann Warren).
-While working for Atari as a video game developer, Jobs develops a partnership with his friend Steve "Woz" Wozniak (Josh Gad).
-Jobs is charged by his boss Al Alcorn (David Denman) to re-develop an arcade video game (Breakout), which he ends up having Wozniak build in his place.
-The job is such a success that Alcorn presents it to President Nolan Bushnell, but Jobs inequitably distributes the salary for the game development between Wozniak and himself.
+Two years later, Jobs is back in Los Altos, California, living with his adoptive parents Paul and Clara.
+While working for Atari, Inc. as a video game developer, Jobs develops a partnership with his friend Steve "Woz" Wozniak.
+Jobs is charged by his boss Al Alcorn to re-develop arcade video game Breakout, which he ends up having Wozniak build in his place.
+The job is such a success that Alcorn presents it to President Nolan Bushnell, but Jobs inequitably distributes the salary for Breakout's development between Wozniak and himself.

-Later, Jobs discovers that Wozniak has built a prototype for a "personal home computer" (the Apple I), which he expresses interest in commercialising.
-They name their new company Apple Computer, though there is another company called Apple Records that is owned by The Beatles (Wozniak teases Jobs that this symbolizes his preference for Bob Dylan).
+Later, Jobs discovers that Wozniak built a prototype for the Apple I, a "personal home computer" which he expresses interest in commercializing.
+They name their new company Apple Computer.
 After a failed sale at his employer company HP, Wozniak reluctantly demonstrates the Apple I at the Homebrew Computer Club to a bored audience.
-Jobs is later approached by store owner Paul Terrell (Brad William Henke) who shows interest in the Apple I. Jobs persuades his father Paul to let them set up their new company in the family's garage workshop.
-Jobs also recruits Kottke, fellow engineer Bill Fernandez (Victor Rasuk), and young neighbour Chris Espinosa (Eddie Hassell) to the Apple team.
+Jobs is later approached by store owner Paul Terrell who shows interest in the Apple I. Jobs persuades his father Paul to let them set up their new company in the family's garage workshop.
+Jobs also recruits Kottke, fellow engineer Bill Fernandez, and young neighbor Chris Espinosa to the Apple team.

 Terrell's disappointment in the Apple I (in his opinion, being only a motherboard and not a full computer as promised), inspires Jobs to restart with a second model.
-He hires Rod Holt (Ron Eldard) to re-conceptualize the power supply for what will be called the Apple II.
-Mike Markkula (Dermot Mulroney), a venture capitalist, notices Jobs and Wozniak's work, and also joins Apple.
-The Apple II is released at the 1977 West Coast Computer Faire where it is a remarkable success.
+He hires Rod Holt to re-conceptualize the power supply for what will be called the Apple II.
+Venture capitalist Mike Markkula notices Jobs and Wozniak's work, and also joins Apple.
+The Apple II is released at the 1977 West Coast Computer Faire, where it is a success.